-How to Keep Ants Out of Your House and Yard
+How to Get Rid of Ants in the House and Yard

 How to Identify Ants

 How to Find Ant Nests

 Ant Removal: Determine the Best Ant Bait

 - Then spray the insecticide on the entire lawn—you can also spray shrubs and trees.

 How to Kill Ants in Your Yard: Destroy Exterior Nests

 How to Kill Ants in Your Yard: Fire Ants

 Ant Prevention: Keep It Clean